-- 1DElectroStatic 1D electrostatic field map.
+1DElectroStatic 1D electrostatic field map.
 1D field maps are described by the on-axis field.
 Not implemented yet.
-A work around is to use a 1DDynamic field map with a very low frequency. - 1DMagnetoStatic 1D magnetostatic field map.
-See Section B.8. - AstraMagnetoStatic 1D magnetostatic field map with possibly non-equidistant sampling.
+A work around is to use a 1DDynamic field map with a very low frequency.

+1DMagnetoStatic 1D magnetostatic field map.
+See Section B.8.

+AstraMagnetoStatic 1D magnetostatic field map with possibly non-equidistant sampling.
 This file type is compatible with ASTRA field maps with small changes.
-See Section B.9. - 1DDynamic 1D dynamic electromagnetic field map.
-See Section B.10. - AstraDynamic 1D dynamic electromagnetic field map with possibly non-equidistant sampling.
+See Section B.9.

+1DDynamic 1D dynamic electromagnetic field map.
+See Section B.10.

+AstraDynamic 1D dynamic electromagnetic field map with possibly non-equidistant sampling.
 This file type is compatible with ASTRA field maps with small changes.
 See Section B.11.

+1DProfile1 This type of field map specifies the Enge functions (see [48]) for the entrance and exit fringe fields of a magnet.
+Currently this type of field map is only used by RBEND and SBEND elements see RBend (OPAL-t) and SBend (OPAL-t).
+See Section B.12.

-- 2DElectroStatic 2D electrostatic field map.
+2DElectroStatic 2D electrostatic field map.
 2D field maps are described by the electromagnetic field in one half-plane.
-See Section B.13. - 2DMagnetoStatic 2D magnetostatic field map.
-Other than this descriptor at the head of the file, the format for this field map type is identical to the T7 file format as produced by Poisson [48].
-See Section B.14. - 2DDynamic 2D dynamic electromagnetic field map.
-Other than this descriptor at the head of the file, the format for this field map type is identical to the T7 field format as produced by Superfish [48].
+See Section B.13.

+2DMagnetoStatic 2D magnetostatic field map.
+Other than this descriptor at the head of the file, the format for this field map type is identical to the T7 file format as produced by Poisson [49].
+See Section B.14.

+2DDynamic 2D dynamic electromagnetic field map.
+Other than this descriptor at the head of the file, the format for this field map type is identical to the T7 field format as produced by Superfish [49].
 See Section B.15.